vtexdocs/dev-portal-content/docs/guides/UI-Customization/vtexjs.md

 Checkout adds different data needed to create an order: client profile data, address, shipping, items data, and others.

 The `OrderForm` is the structure that contains this clustered data.
 It consists of several sections, each with useful information that can be accessed, manipulated, and (possibly) changed.
-To learn more, refer to the [OrderForm documentation](https://developers.vtex.com/vtex-rest-api/reference/checkout-api-overview#orderform-fields).
+To learn more, refer to the [orderForm documentation](https://developers.vtex.com/docs/guides/orderform-fields).

 Check the complete documentation for all methods of this module [here](https://developers.vtex.com/vtex-rest-api/docs/vtexjs-for-checkout).